BenjaminBeck

 If you choose COBRA, you’ll need to pay the full cost of your health insurance, which can be a shocker if you’re used to your employer covering part of the premium.
 On top of that, a 2% administration fee is typically tacked on.
 Even though it might seem expensive, COBRA could be more affordable than other private health plans.

-See also Health Insurance Florida: Your Guide to Finding Affordable Coverage
+See also Short Term Health Insurance: A Quick Guide to Temporary Coverage

 Who is Eligible for COBRA Health Insurance?